susanBuck/notes/05_Laravel/04_Routing.md

 ## Route Paramaters
-You can expand on this example by making the URL more flexible with route parameters.
+You can expand on this example by making the URI more flexible with route parameters.
 These parameters act as placeholders that will detect patterns.

 For example: